nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 If we have **1,000 endpoints** running on **100 nodes** distributed across **3 regions**, we could end up collecting **300,000 time series** at each time step.

-If we were to replace `nodeid` with `user_id`, the number of unique label combinations would **skyrocket**, drastically increasing cardinality and potentially overwhelming the monitoring system.
+If we were to replace `nodeid` with `user_id`, the number of unique label combinations would **skyrocket**, potentially overwhelming the monitoring system.

 ### Logs